Electric Bike Hub Motors vs Mid-Drive – What’s Better?

-We receive a lot of questions regarding Hub Motors vs Mid-Drive motors on electric bikes and so we thought it would be important to list the characteristics between the two.
+We receive a lot of questions regarding Hub Motors vs Mid-Drive motors on electric bikes and so we thought it would be a good idea to list the characteristics between the two.
 It’s important to note that, at Pedego Canada we believe for most riders the differences are not as significant as they’re ‘cranked’ up to be.
 Here’s the low-down.

 A hub motor is located on the rear hub of a bicycle.
 It is completely sealed and self-contained and requires no additional maintenance.

 Like the automatic transmission in your car, a hub motor seamlessly delivers power where and when it’s needed – working independently of your pedalling and gear shifting.
 Overall it ends up being a smoother ride because you’re not having to worry about shifting as much and maintaining proper tension.
-In other words, it’s easier to learn how to ride an electric bike with a hub motor and, we think, it’s more fun.
+In other words, it’s easier to learn how to ride an electric bike with a hub motor.

 Hub Motors vs Mid-Drive – What’s Better?